Querz/mcaselector/README.md

 ## Usage
 ### Video Tutorials
-For people who prefer watching a video to understand how the MCA Selector works, there is a very nice tutorial on Youtube explaining the basics:
+For people who prefer watching a video to understand how the MCA Selector works, there some very good tutorials on Youtube explaining the basics:

 * [How To Reset Chunks In Your Minecraft World!](https://www.youtube.com/watch?v=1xx8fwynlRs) by [Farzy](https://www.youtube.com/channel/UCVtz3s3FUxVxBgPl2OWtIJQ)
 * [How To Clear Unwanted Chunks In Minecraft 1.16 | MCASelector Tutorial](https://www.youtube.com/watch?v=ADDTXGRJo20) by [Muriako](https://www.youtube.com/channel/UCpt-MjKkc5X4W7bUFV3Dwrw)